Bavarian Cream Donuts are fried, fluffy donuts filled with the most luxurious Bavarian cream filling and rolled in sugar.

 FAQ

-Bavarian cream (or crème Bavaroise) is actually a set dessert made from creme anglaise (runny custard), whipped cream, and gelatin.
+Bavarian cream (or crème Bavaroise) is actually a set dessert made from crème anglaise (custard sauce), whipped cream, and gelatin.
+However, the delicious, creamy filling typically found in Bavarian cream donuts is made from pastry cream and whipped cream, folded together.

 More Custard Desserts